wangyi111/Geoengine/README.md

 ## [Semester-4](./semester-4/):

 master thesis (30/120 credits)

+---
 **Note**:
 * This repository is based on period 2018-2020 (13th generation), updates from further students are gratefully welcomed.
 * Materials (lecture notes, exercise sheets, etc.) from the institutes are under protection, of which some are encrypted (inner students only).
-For outside visitors please contact us for further information if you are interested.
+For outside visitors please contact us for further information.
 * There exist some misses/errors, create pull requests for corrections/additions.
 * For specific questions, create an issue or feel free to contact previous students.